-The CRM system market is extensive, from straightforward databases perfect for small businesses, right up to fully integrated tailored solutions for large corporates.
+The CRM system market is extensive, from straightforward databases perfect for small or micro businesses, right up to fully integrated tailored solutions for large corporates.
 Housed on-site, or now more popular cloud-based subscription services, CRMs range in price from the low cost (or sometimes even free) basic options to comprehensive services reaching far into the £100,000s.

 As a small business you might not rate the idea of spending the time, or the money, to introduce a CRM into your working practices, however I’ve no doubt you already keep track of your customer contacts, at the least on your phone or perhaps in an Excel spreadsheet.
 This would be your CRM at the very base level.

 From storing customer data to up-selling and marketing, ultimately a CRM can dramatically improve your competitive edge and productivity.
 If you are sitting on the fence about whether to step up your CRM game, here are some very good reasons why you should leap off and enlist the help of one of these powerful tools.

 Customer data is key for increasing revenue.
 A better understanding of customers opens up the opportunity to up-sell and cross sell and your marketing campaigns can be better targeted.

 Using the CRM to flag regular follow ups with clients is essential for nurturing customer relationships and developing business.

 Not only a record of historical transactions, the data in the CRM will help a company work more proactively going forward.

 Crucially for any business, a CRM facilitates pipeline management.
 The pipeline is typically the lifecycle from enquiry to delivery, for some businesses this may be relatively short for others it may be months or even years and here pipeline management is even more useful.